The Power of Optimism: The Epic Benefits of Positive Thinking

 We all have a choice; to dwell on life’s negatives or to extract meaning from even the hardest moments.
 Thankfully, optimism relies more on our perspective than on any external events.

-By adopting the habits we’ve talked about, we can unlock greater health, fulfillment, and purpose.
+By practicing these habits, we can improve our health, find more fulfillment, and live with greater purpose.
 We can also help build communities that thrive on encouragement and hope.

 So why wait for conditions to improve?
 Let’s decide here and now to be the change.
 Let’s commit to focusing on the good while constructively managing the bad.
 The future is unwritten—so what story do we want to tell?